Skip to content

 What is final expense life insurance?

-A small permanent whole life policy (often $5,000–$40,000) designed to cover funeral and end-of-life costs.
-Premiums and coverage are level for life, and the policy builds modest cash value.
+Final expense insurance is typically a small permanent whole life policy designed to cover funeral and end-of-life costs.
+Premiums are usually level, coverage is designed to last for life, and many plans are simplified-issue with no medical exam.

 What is term life insurance?

-Temporary coverage for a set period (e.g., 10, 20, or 30 years).
-It offers a larger death benefit per dollar of premium but does not build cash value and expires at the end of the term.
+Term life insurance provides coverage for a set period (such as 10, 20, or 30 years).
+It often offers a larger death benefit per dollar of premium but does not build cash value and can expire at the end of the term.

 Which is cheaper—final expense or term?

-For the same death benefit, term is typically cheaper.
-Final expense premiums are usually higher per $1,000 of coverage because the policy is permanent and often simplified-issue.
+For the same death benefit, term insurance is usually cheaper because it is temporary coverage.
+Final expense is typically more expensive per $1,000 of coverage because it’s permanent and often priced for older ages.

 Do final expense policies require a medical exam?

-Usually no. Most are simplified-issue (health questions only) or guaranteed-issue (no questions, graded period).
-Term life can be exam-free for some applicants, but larger amounts often require underwriting.
+Usually no. Many final expense plans are simplified-issue (health questions) or guaranteed-issue (no questions, often with a graded period).
+Term life may be exam-free in some situations, but larger amounts often involve more underwriting.

 What is a graded death benefit?